zhibailin/MasteringEnglish/14-Learn_To_Sell_Learn_to_Build.md

 The other side of it is sales.
 Again, selling has a very broad definition.
 __Selling doesn’t necessarily just mean selling individual customers__, but it can mean marketing, it can mean communicating, it can mean recruiting, it can mean raising money, it can mean inspiring people, it could mean doing PR.
 It’s a broad [[umbrella]] category.

+> The Silicon Valley model is a builder and seller

+So, generally, the Silicon Valley startup model tends to work best.
+It’s not the only way, but it is probably the most common way, when you have two founders, one of whom __is world class at__ selling, and one of whom is world class at building.